filipdanic/spicy-datatable/README.md

 Look at the [demo data file](https://github.com/filipdanic/spicy-datatable/blob/master/src/demo-data.js) for examples of how the `rows` and `columns` props look.

 ## Prop Demo

+The `tableKey` is a String used to identify the table dataset.
+It is required.

 The `columns` prop is an array of colum objects which have a key and label.
 Like this: